Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce 9800 GX2 should perform quite a bit faster than the GeForce 8800 GS in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce 9800 GX2 should theoretically be a lot better than the GeForce 8800 GS in general. (explain)

-Texel RateThe GeForce 9800 GX2 is quite a bit (approximately 191%) faster with regards to AF than the GeForce 8800 GS. (explain)
+Texel RateThe GeForce 9800 GX2 will be quite a bit (about 191%) better at anisotropic filtering than the GeForce 8800 GS. (explain)

-Pixel RateThe GeForce 9800 GX2 will be much (approximately 191%) more effective at AA than the GeForce 8800 GS, and will be capable of handling higher resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce 9800 GX2 is much (more or less 191%) more effective at AA than the GeForce 8800 GS, and also will be capable of handling higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison